Graph Operations on Clique-Width Bounded Graphs: Conclusions and Outlook

-We gave an overview how the NLC-width and clique-width of a given graph changes if we apply certain graph operations $f$ on this graph.
-In all cases in which it is possible to bound the NLC-width of the resulting graph $f(G)$ we also show how to compute the corresponding expression in linear time in the size of the corresponding expression for $G$.
+We considered a number of binary graph transformations $f$ which create some new graph $f(G_1,G_2)$ from two graphs $G_1$ and $G_2$.
+In all cases in which it is possible to bound the NLC-width and clique-width of the combined graph $f(G_1,G_2)$ in the NLC-width and clique-width of graphs $G_1$ and $G_2$ we show how to compute the corresponding expression in linear time in the size of the corresponding expressions for $G_1$ and $G_2$.
 Thus our results are constructive.
+In Table \ref{Ta2} we compare these results.

-Although clique-width is the more famous concept, we obtain in all cases closer bounds for $\nlcw(f(G))$ for local operations $f$.
-Therefore in our results the results for NLC-width are mentioned at first.
+Furthermore we have shown how the NLC-width and clique-width of a given graph change if we apply certain unary graph transformation $f$ on this graph.
+In all cases in which it is possible to bound the NLC-width and clique-width of the resulting graph $f(G)$ we also show how to compute the corresponding expression in linear time in the size of the corresponding expression for $G$.
+Although clique-width is the more famous concept, we obtain in all cases closer bounds for $\nlcw(f(G))$ for local transformations $f$.
+In Table \ref{Ta1} we compare our results concerning unary graph transformations.

-Since the computation of NLC-width and clique-width is NP-hard \cite{GW05,FRRS06}, it seems to be difficult to find an optimal $k$-expression for some given graph.
-Our results may help to find an expression for some given graph $f(G)$ from a known expression of a similar graph $G$.
-For example, we can construct an NLC-width $k+l$-expression for every graph which is switching equivalent to some graph with known NLC-width $k$-expression, where $l$ is the number of necessary switching operations.
-As well, we can construct an $k+2$-expression for every graph which differs only by one edge from a graph with known $k$-expression.
+Since the computation of NLC-width and clique-width is NP-hard \cite{GW07b,FRRS09}, it seems to be difficult to find an optimal $k$-expression for some given graph.
+Our results may help to find an expression for some graph of interest $f(G)$, if we have an expression for graph $G$ and $f$ is one of the transformations listed in Table \ref{Ta1}.
+For example, we can construct an NLC-width $(k+\ell)$-expression for every graph which is switching equivalent to some graph with known NLC-width $k$-expression, where $\ell$ is the number of necessary switching transformations.
+As well, we can construct an $(k+2)$-expression for every graph which differs only by one edge from a graph with known $k$-expression.

+Our estimations can also be made for the clique-width of directed graphs, which was defined in \cite{CO00} and for the NLC-width of directed graphs, which was defined in \cite{GWY16}.
+In order to carry over the notations local complementation, switching, Seidel complementation, and edge complement, we define for some directed graph $G=(V,E)$ its complement digraph by